 For another amazing Munich sightseeing experience, you should visit the cozy medieval village of Rothenburg, one of Germany’s most colorful towns.
 This full-day tour traverses the Romantic Road, a route that links together some of Bavaria’s most picture-perfect towns and famous castles.
 During the drive, you’ll soak in the beauty of the German countryside.

-One thing that makes Rothenburg so special is the plethora of traditional half-timbered houses that Germany is known for, and you’ll want to make sure you have your camera with you as Rothenburg is one of the most Instagrammable spots in the country!
+One thing that makes Rothenburg so special is the plethora of traditional half-timbered houses that Germany is known for.
+You’ll want to make sure you have your camera with you as Rothenburg is one of the most Instagrammable spots in the country!

 Your drive back to Munich will be through one of the largest hops-growing regions in the world, the Hallertau.
 This full-day tour is a great way to see one of the most beautiful regions of southern Germany.